Stop the Overblown Secrecy Claims, EFF Says

 (CN) - The Electronic Frontier Foundation says the government should stop classifying already public information about its domestic surveillance programs.

-Carolyn Jewel and Virginia Shubert, represented by the Electronic Frontier Foundation (EFF), are the lead plaintiffs behind the federal complaints filed six years ago in San Francisco against the National Security Agency.
+Carolyn Jewel - represented by EFF - and Virginia Shubert are the lead plaintiffs behind a pair of federal complaints filed six and eight years ago, respectively, against the National Security Agency.

 Last month, the government disclosed a number of previously classified declarations about the NSA's surveillance program, but these declarations were still heavily redacted, despite the wave of disclosures about the NSA's program that have been revealed in the wake of Edward Snowden's leaks to the press.